Cuzimnero/AnkiAI/README.md

 # AnkiAI 🧠🤖

-AnkiAI is a powerful tool designed to streamline your learning workflow by leveraging DeepSeek AI to generate high-quality flashcards for Anki.
+AnkiAI is a powerful tool designed to streamline your learning workflow by leveraging DeepSeek AI to generate flashcards for Anki.

 ## ✨ Features
 * **DeepSeek Integration:** Uses DeepSeek's powerful LLM to extract and format knowledge into flashcards.